ddprrt/ddprrt.github.io/_posts/2016-01-27-npm-scripts.md

 For quite some while people love to echo the amazing power of NPM's package scripts.
-With a view additions to `package.json`, you are able to run shell commands and other tools directly with NPM, without needing any build tools at all.
+With a view additions to `package.json`, you are able to run shell commands and other tools with NPM, without needing any build tools at all.
 See [Substack's article](http://substack.net/task_automation_with_npm_run) on that topic.
 A good one.

-And yes, NPM scripts are absolutely wonderful.
+And yes, NPM scripts are wonderful.
 The Grunt and Gulp and whatnot killer?
-Maybe, depends totally on your use case.
+Maybe, depends on your use case.
 Decide for yourself.

-There is however one little thing about NPM scripts that is totally awesome.
-I would even consider it the best feature of them: It adds the local `node_modules` binary folder to your execution path.
+There is one little thing about NPM scripts that is awesome.
+I would even consider it the best feature of them.
+It adds the local `node_modules` binary folder to your execution path.

 What does that mean?
-Well, when you install Node modules locally, you get this `node_modules` folder containing everything you've installed.
+When you install Node modules locally, you get a `node_modules` folder containing everything you've installed.
 You know that.
 If you install a tool locally that has some executable, this executable will be added in a hidden `.bin` folder in `node_modules`.